Equestrian Center Frequently Asked Questions

 How many people make the team in each level?

 Neither coach has a predetermined number of riders that will fill each division.
-Some divisions are generally larger that others.
+Some divisions are generally larger than others.
 This is usually because a greater number of people qualify for certain divisions.
 All riders are encouraged to try out even if a large number of other people have already signed up.
 Any rider who is confused about which division to try out for should speak to one of the coaches as early as possible.

 How much does it cost to board a horse at Mount Holyoke?